Write a Personal Donor Birthday Card in 7 Seconds

 Sending personalized birthday cards is a cost-effective way to acknowledge and celebrate your donors without requiring a large investment of time or resources.
 By using a nonprofit CRM, you can easily automate this process to ensure that every donor receives a birthday card on time.
 This makes it easy to scale this approach and ensure that every donor receives the same level of personalized attention.
 So why not start sending personalized birthday cards today and see the impact it can have on your donor retention and overall satisfaction?

-Birthday Card Yellow w_pen
+Birthday Card Yellow with pen

 Creating personalized birthday cards for donors can be a daunting task, especially if you have a large donor base.
 Postalgia specializes in taking these large and time consuming tasks, so you can put your focus and resources into vital nonprofit work such as, fundraising and services the community.